14 Jul 2025

 Sharing case studies or success stories from other organizations or industries that have benefited from UX research can help show its value and potential impact on business outcomes.

-“Some clients are resistant to changing their website’s design or structure, fearing that it may negatively impact their SEO efforts.
+Maria Harutyunyan, co-founder of SEO agency Loopex Digital, often uses case studies as evidence when addressing client concerns: “Some clients are resistant to changing their website’s design or structure, fearing that it may negatively impact their SEO efforts.
 To overcome this, I present case studies and research demonstrating how UX improvements can lead to better search engine rankings and improved user experience.”

 You can also organize training sessions on specific UX research methods, tools, and techniques to help stakeholders build their knowledge.
 For example, you could focus on topics like user interviews, card sorting, surveys, and prototype testing.

-“Collaborative workshops are a highly effective way of involving stakeholders in the UX process, and gaining their approval.
+Lisa Richards, CEO and Creator of the Candida Diet, has found success in her business through UX workshops: “Collaborative workshops are a highly effective way of involving stakeholders in the UX process, and gaining their approval.
 UX teams should give stakeholders interactive walkthroughs of major research and design activities, such as user journey mapping, persona creation, wireframe development as well as usability testing.
 Doing this will give the stakeholders a better understanding of user needs and pain points, and how certain design decisions can help fulfill these needs while elevating the user experience.”

-Involving stakeholders in the UX research process itself, such as inviting them to take part in user testing sessions, usability studies, or design reviews, can be a powerful way to learn about the value of UX research.
-This hands-on experience can help them see firsthand how UX research provides insights into user behaviors, preferences, and pain points, and how it can inform data-driven decision making.
+Include stakeholders in UX research activities such as user testing sessions, usability studies, or design reviews.
+This hands-on experience helps them see firsthand how UX research provides insights into user behaviors and informs data-driven decision making.

 “The best way to gain buy-in from stakeholders is to involve them in the design process from the beginning.
 This way, they’re able to understand the value of UX as well as provide feedback that can help improve UX outcomes.” – James Wilkinson